 So there’s a lot of different use cases for that.
 But it’s not something that’s I mean, while, yes, list view feels a lot like a spreadsheet, it’s not going to be feeding into a spreadsheet in the way that you are used to.
 It’s going to be feeding into a task, based on what people submit in the form.
 And yes, you can export things to get them into a spreadsheet, but not very nicely and not the same way that you’re used to seeing in Google forms or other tools.

 So with that disclaimer of forms goals, of being getting information into tasks, let’s dive into what forms can do.
 And this is right now the 22nd of March in 2020 here.
 So things are going to change very quickly.
 That’s the nature of ClickUp there changing their tool all the time.
 So it’s a little bit hard to keep up on it.
-So make sure you’re checking the date that you’re currently at relative to this video to make sure all of these tips are still relevant to you.
+So Use our Make affiliate link! sure you’re checking the date that you’re currently at relative to this video to make sure all of these tips are still relevant to you.

 So first off, so I’m going to deactivate this just to make things a little simpler here.